BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-The Xenon single cab/chassis and crew-cab sit on a 3150mm wheelbase and the single cab ute is shorter, on 2825mm.
-All variants have a 2.2-litre common-rail-injected, turbo-intercooled, Euro V diesel, with modest outputs of 110kW at 4000rpm and 320Nm in the 1500-3000rpm band.
+The Xenon single cab/chassis and crew-cab sat on a 3150mm wheelbase and the single cab ute was shorter, on 2825mm.
+All variants had a 2.2-litre common-rail-injected, turbo-intercooled, Euro V diesel, with modest outputs of 110kW at 4000rpm and 320Nm in the 1500-3000rpm band.

-a vehicle whose Indian buyers blithely ignore gross mass ratings, so the stated gross mass rating of only 2950kg and payload of 970-990kg are decidedly on the conservative side.
+a vehicle whose Indian buyers blithely ignore gross mass ratings, so the stated gross mass rating of only 2950kg and payload of 970-990kg were decidedly on the conservative side.

 At 32 grand drive-away we had to cut the latest Tata crew-cab 4WD ute some slack.
-Its weird ergonomics don’t compare with the control layouts of mainstream utes, but you can buy two Tatas for the price of one fully-loaded, top-shelf established brand ute.
+Its weird ergonomics don’t compare with the control layouts of mainstream utes, but you could buy two Tatas for the price of one fully-loaded, top-shelf established brand ute.